bluehalo/ngx-leaflet/README.md

     ```

 1. When using markers in your code, you can now use references like : ```L.icon( { iconUrl: 'assets/marker-icon.png', shadowUrl: 'assets/marker-shadow.png' } )```

+## Changelog

+### Version 2.2.x

+#### Iterable and Key-Value Change Detection
+Changed directives to use Angular 4 iterable and key-value differs for change detection on layer and overlay bindings.
+This has the benefit of reducing the code size by reusing Angular change detection, while also adding support for array and object mutation detection.
+I decided to make this a minor version change as it it backwards compatible.

 ## Contribute
 PRs accepted.
 If you are part of Asymmetrik, please make contributions on feature branches off of the ```develop``` branch.
 If you are outside of Asymmetrik, please fork our repo to make contributions.